PHOTO COMING SOON

 The Golden Donut contest is judged blindly, meaning each entry is assigned a number prior to sending it to the judges.
 Therefore, judges do not see the writers’ names.

-All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the contest judge, Sara Gruen (author of Water For Elephants).
+All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the contest judge (To Be Announced).
 All decisions are final and may not be contested or appealed.
 After reviewing each of the entries, the judge will notify the Writers’ Police Academy of the winner’s name.
 While the winner will be announced at the WPA banquet, the winner need not be present to win.
 The contest is open to everyone, not just WPA attendees.

 The contest winner will receive the prestigious Golden Donut Award.